lanl-aea/waves/docs/tutorial_argparse_types.rst

       :language: Python
       :diff: abaqus_rectangle_mesh.py

-Here we import the eabm package files as introduced in :ref:`tutorial_partition_mesh_waves` for the meshing journal file, but for all journal files to use the ``positive_float`` type check in the ``argparse`` interface.
+Here we import the eabm package files as introduced in :ref:`tutorial_partition_mesh` for the meshing journal file, but for all journal files to use the ``positive_float`` type check in the ``argparse`` interface.

 **********